zanata/zanata-assets/README.md

 ## Building
 Just run `grunt build` which will concat and minify all files.

+## Release
+To release a new version, run `grunt build --rel ${version.number}`

+## Package and release
+- To package as JAR file, run `mvn clean install`.
+This will run `grunt build --rel ${version-in.pom.xml}` and package it as zanata-assets.jar file.
+- To release JAR file to cloudbees, run `mvn deploy:deploy`.

 ## Style Guide
 This will be generated from the css comments in `css-sg/style.css`.
 You can view the style guide from [localhost:4000/styleguide](http://localhost:4000/styleguide/).